 Living In Turkey

-An increasing number of people from various parts of the world are deciding to live in Turkey and start a new life with some looking to work and others wishing to relax peacefully during their retirement.
+An increasing number of people from various parts of the world are deciding to live & buy property in Turkey to start a new life with some looking to work and others wishing to relax peacefully during their retirement.

 The country has developed dramatically in the last ten years and the pace of progress in real estate and other industrial fields has been nothing short of astonishing.